hwheinzen/stringl10n/README.md

 2: stringl10nextract extracts string literals from a go project and puts them into a JSON-encoded file.
 After editing this can be input for stringl10n.

+### Installing
+Provided that your Go environment is ready, i.e. $GOPATH is set, you need to:

+`$ go get github.com/hwheinzen/stringl10n/...`